SornaMalathi/Achievement_4_SQL_Queries/README.md

 **Tools Used :-**

-PostgreSQL :Relational Database management system
+PostgreSQL :Relational Database management system used to store and query Rockbuster's data PgAdmin4 : User friendly interface to simplify the management of PostgreSQL databases Tableau Public platform: Free online platform for creating, exploring and sharing interactive data visualizations.

+**Dataset Overview**

+The Dataset used for this analysis contains information about Rockbuster's film inventory, customers information, payment informations, Store information etc.